Why is it important to pay attention to my eating now?

 - Get help with caregiving so you have time to eat well.

 - Try to get a variety of healthy foods and beverages each day.
 Eat lots of fruits and vegetables.
+Try to eat 2 cups of fruit and 2.5 cups of vegetables daily (4-5 cups per day).

 - Limit your intake of alcohol.